First Aid: The Flu

 - Call your doctor.

-- Keep your child hydrated with plenty of fluids — breast milk or formula for babies; water, juice, ice pops, and cool drinks for older kids (but no caffeinated drinks).
+- Keep your child hydrated with plenty of liquids — breast milk or formula for babies; water, juice, ice pops, and cool drinks for older kids (but no caffeinated drinks).

 - Relieve symptoms with:

 Never give aspirin to a child with the flu.
-Do not give cough or cold medicine to children under 6 years old (call the doctor first for older kids).
+Don't give cough or cold medicine to children under 6 years old (call the doctor first for older kids).

 - symptoms that get worse